 Aerating a lawn is the simple act of creating holes or ‘pockets’ within your soil to help your lawn breathe.
 Opening up these spaces in your lawn helps water, oxygen and nutrients to flow freely through your soil.
 When your grass receives everything it needs to stay in good condition, it will create a much healthier and perfectly green garden lawn.

 Lawn aeration should be completed in line with seasonal overseeding so you can aerate a lawn in autumn or spring/summer when temperatures are 10 degrees and above.
-Make sure to never aerate when your grass isn’t growing – for example, during dormancy in winter or during a severe heatwave.
+Make sure to never aerate when your grass isn’t growing – for example, during winter dormancy or a severe heatwave.
 Aerate a lawn after scarifying, which involves removing the top layer of thatch that may have been building up.
 You can complete aeration in two ways, depending on the size of your lawn.

 Why would I need to aerate my lawn?